MirnaNasrallah/auth-app/README.md

 # Auth App

-Full-stack authentication application built with NestJS (backend) and React + TypeScript (frontend).
+A modern full-stack authentication app using NestJS (backend) and React + TypeScript (frontend).

+## What is this?
+This project is a production-ready authentication system.
+It lets users sign up, sign in, and access protected content.
+The backend is built with NestJS and MongoDB, and the frontend is a beautiful React app using Material-UI.

 ## Tech Stack

 * **Backend:** NestJS, MongoDB, Mongoose, JWT, class-validator, Swagger (OpenAPI)
 * **Frontend:** React 18, TypeScript, Material-UI, Axios, React-Router.

-## Requirements Implemented
+## Features

 ### Backend
 1. Sign-up (`POST /auth/signup`) and sign-in (`POST /auth/signin`) endpoints.